Document

 HDC provide collections of clinical waste, including offensive waste, via its contractor.
 The following items can be collected separately via this service:

-If the above waste constitutes one or fewer black bags per week then residents can instead apply for a larger bin dispensation by visiting our Apply for a larger general waste bin webpage.
+If the above waste constitutes one or fewer black bags per week then residents can instead apply for a larger bin dispensation by visiting our General waste bin webpage.
 This does not include needles and sharps, which will need to be collected separately via the clinical waste service in all circumstances.
 Information on clinical waste collection services including how to sign up can also be found on our Clinical waste collection webpage.

 Horsham District Council offers various additional recycling services to help our residents to recycle items easily and safely.
 This section outlines the service requirements and what can be recycled through each collection service.